Meenkara Dam: Description

 The canal system consists of two main canals and branch canals.
 There is a sluice for drawing the water.
-Size of canal sluice is 1.52 m x 1.83 m.
-Left bank canal which takes off from the sluice has a length of 20.5 km and it receives water from the Chulliyar reservoir also, as it is connected by a leading channel from the Chulliyar dam.
-The sill level of canal sluice and river sluice is +143.64 m.
+The size of the canal sluice is 1.52 m × 1.83 m.
+The left-bank canal, which takes off from the sluice, has a length of 20.5 km, and it receives water from the Chulliyar reservoir also, as it is connected by a leading channel from the Chulliyar dam.
+The sill level of the canal sluice and river sluice is 143.64 m.
 The water for the right canal is let down to the river from the Meenkara reservoir and is picked up by a small dam which is 5.5 km downstream.